Ebola VirusAbout Ebola

-Ebola was first identified in 1976 during two simultaneous outbreaks in what are now the Democratic Republic of Congo (formerly Zaire) and South Sudan (formerly Sudan).
-More than 30 outbreaks of varying sizes have occurred since the virus was identified, with the vast majority of cases in West and sub-Saharan Africa.
-The most recent outbreak was in Uganda in 2022–2023 and was unique as outbreaks caused by
+Ebola was first recognized in 1976 in near-simultaneous outbreaks in what are now the Democratic Republic of Congo (formerly Zaire) and South Sudan (formerly Sudan).
+Since then, more than 35 documented outbreaks, the majority occurring Central and West Africa.

 Previous APHL Ebola Response Efforts